Is Kratom Legal in My State? The Complete 2026 Guide

 Is kratom legal in the military?

 This is a separate issue from state law.
 The Department of Defense has not banned kratom, but individual branches and commanders may have their own policies.
 Some military installations have banned the sale of kratom on base.
-If you're active duty, check with your command before using kratom — the rules can vary and consequences for violations can be serious.
+If you're active duty, check with your command before using kratom, the rules can vary and consequences for violations can be serious.

 Note: I do my best to keep this page accurate, but I'm not a lawyer and laws change.
 Always verify your local and state laws before purchasing kratom.
-Last updated April 4, 2026.
+Last updated July 21, 2026.